jManAscending/DnDHouseRules/README.md

 ## Feat Changes
 * Dual Wielder: If you can magically conjure or summon one weapon from a class feature, you can now conjure or summon two non-heavy weapons at once.
 * Grappler: If a creature you are grappling is your size or smaller, you can attempt to throw that creature with an Athletics check, contested by the target's Athletics or Acrobatics.
-If you succeed, you can throw the creature a number of feet equal to your strength modifier × 5 (minimum 5ft).
+If you succeed, you can throw the creature a number of feet horizontally equal to your strength modifier × 5 (minimum 5ft), or half that distance vertically.
 The maximum distance you can throw a creature doubles for each size category it is smaller than you.
 * Heavy Armor Master: Damage reduction applies to magical weapon damage as well.
 * Lucky: Whenever more than one d20 was rolled for something, the circumstances of the original roll must be finalized before choosing between the original die and the Luck die.
 * Tavern Brawler: With this feat, your Unarmed Strikes have the Finesse property.